laurylopes/laurylopes/README.md

 I thrive on breaking down complex data problems into small, solvable parts. 🤠

 I believe in creating a fun and collaborative atmosphere at work.
-Outside of work, I enjoy relaxing with video games, music, and movies. 🍿
+Outside of work, I enjoy attending concerts and exploring new restaurants.

-Here you'll find repos with best data pratices and tips. 👇 🗄️